FUSION F1 Racing League Rules

 Car and Driver Allocation

-- Equal Cars – You as a driver are given freedom of choice, however picking order is determined based upon the finishing results of the previous season.
-So the winner of the previous season picks their car first and so on and so forth.
+- Equal Cars – You as a driver are given freedom of choice, however picking order is determined based upon the attendance of the drivers, the more you attend the more likely you get to pick the car you want.

 - Performance Cars – Cars are allocated based on your performance from the previous season, cars may be re-allocated if it is clear that you are in the incorrect car.